Disappearing dairies: Small family farms ‘squeezed out’ of US market

 It had been a banner year for milk producers in the ‘Bluegrass’ state, where milk price reached an eye-watering $27/100lbs (€0.54c/L).

-But for Eddie, a fourth generation farmer, the price high meant just one thing – an opportunity to invest in family life.
+But for Eddie, a fourth generation farmer, the price high meant just one thing – an opportunity to invest in family life and in his little girl, Maddie.

 At the time his daughter Maddie (now aged 13) was very involved in school plays, extracurricular activities and team sports.